Skip to main content

 Wisconsin Car Accident Reporting Rules

-When the police are on the scene following an accident, drivers do not have any additional reporting requirements unless specifically contacted for a supplemental report.
-Crash reports are only available after law enforcement submits them to the Department of Transportation (DOT), which may take up to two weeks.
+When the police investigate an accident scene, the drivers don’t have any additional reporting requirements.
+Crash reports are only available after law enforcement submits them to the Wisconsin Department of Transportation (DOT).
+This can take up to two weeks.

 Filing an Accident Report in Wisconsin

-When the police don't respond to an accident, you must complete and submit a Driver Report of Accident within 10 days of an accident.
-Even if another driver offers to pay for damages and asks you not to report an accident, you are still required to file the report in any of the situations outlined above.
-Failing to file could result in your driving privileges being suspended.
+In cases where the police don't respond to an accident, the motorists must complete and submit a Driver Report of Accident within 10 days of the car crash.
+Even if the at-fault driver offers to pay to fix your car, you must still call 911.

 Taking good notes at the scene will help you when it comes time to file your accident report.
-Before you get started on the report, you'll need to gather the following information:
+Before you complete the Wisconsin driver report of the crash, you'll need the following information:

-• Name, address, license number, and phone number of all drivers
+• Full name, contact information, driver’s license number, license plate number, and phone number of all drivers

 • Pictures from the accident scene